StrangerChamber/My-Projects/README.md

-This Repo is all the projects that I completed while at CU
+This Repo is all the projects and coursework that I completed while at CU.
+Organized by year and course.
+I didn't save all my work throughout my time at CU but saved the vast majority of it here in this repo.